nntran/rpi-k8s-cluster/README.md

 ![](docs/haproxy-dashboard.png)

-Let's put the domain `traefik.repi.lan` in the `/etc/hosts` to view the Traefik dashboard.
+Let's put the domain `traefik.rpi.lan` in the `/etc/hosts` to view the Traefik dashboard.

 ```
 ...